-This type of Trust is "living", which means that it is set up during the lifetime of the person who creates it, as opposed to being set up upon that person's death as is the Testamentary Trust.
+This type of Trust is "living", which means that it is set up during the lifetime of the person who creates it, as opposed to a Testamentary Trust which is set up upon that person’s death.
 It is "revocable", which means that the person who creates it can change the terms of the Trust or end the Trust entirely, at any time, for any reason, since the funds are theirs to do with what they please during their lifetime.

 The person setting up the Trust is called the Settlor.
 Usually that person is also the Trustee (the person who handles or manages the Trust's assets) and the Beneficiary (the person who receives the benefit of the Trust - Trust funds are used for that person's support or benefit).